andreadotta/modular-design-app/README.md

-# README

-Summary

-##

 # Modular design front-end app

 A modular and scalable front-end application example developed using a component-driven approach.
 The project leverages React for UI management, TypeScript for functional business logic, and Next.js 14 for server-side rendering and routing.
 It incorporates principles of modular architecture to ensure maintainability and testability of the codebase.

 ### **Technologies Used**

-- **React**: JavaScript library for building user interfaces.
+*   **React**: JavaScript library for building user interfaces.
-- **TypeScript**: A language that adds static types to JavaScript, improving code reliability.
+*   **TypeScript**: A language that adds static types to JavaScript, improving code reliability.
-- **Next.js 14**: A React framework for server-side rendering and routing.
+*   **Next.js 14**: A React framework for server-side rendering and routing.
-- **Modular Architecture**: An approach that separates concerns and facilitates code maintainability and scalability.
+*   **Modular Architecture**: An approach that separates concerns and facilitates code maintainability and scalability.

 ### **Architectural Principles**

-- **Component-Driven Development**: Development is based on autonomous, reusable, and testable components.
+*   **Component-Driven Development**: Development is based on autonomous, reusable, and testable components.
-- **Component-Based Design**: Each component is designed to be autonomous and independent, encapsulating logic, state, and user interface.
+*   **Component-Based Design**: Each component is designed to be autonomous and independent, encapsulating logic, state, and user interface.
-- **Separation of Concerns**: Clear separation between business logic, presentation, and state management.
+*   **Separation of Concerns**: Clear separation between business logic, presentation, and state management.
-- **Single Responsibility Principle**: Each component and service is responsible for a single functionality or aggregate.
+*   **Single Responsibility Principle**: Each component and service is responsible for a single functionality or aggregate.
-- **Service Layer Pattern**: Encapsulates data access logic in a separate layer, promoting maintainability and scalability.
+*   **Service Layer Pattern**: Encapsulates data access logic in a separate layer, promoting maintainability and scalability.
-- **Container Components**: Components responsible for fetching data and passing it to presentational components.
+*   **Container Components**: Components responsible for fetching data and passing it to presentational components.

 ### **Code Structure**

 We need to clearly distinguish three levels in our application: **Module**, **Application**, and **Presention**

 1. **Module**:
-   - This level contains autonomous and reusable components that manage independent entities and aggregates.
+    *   This level contains autonomous and reusable components that manage independent entities and aggregates.
-   - Components at this level are designed to be composed at higher levels.
+    *   Components at this level are designed to be composed at higher levels.
 2. **Application**:
-   - This level manages the entire application.
+    *   This level manages the entire application.
-   - Orchestration of modules.
+    *   Orchestration of modules.
-   - Management of containers.
+    *   Management of containers.
-   - Can include other UI components.
+    *   Can include other UI components.
 3. **Presentation**:
-   - Provides the base design or its extension for the application and modules.
+    *   Provides the base design or its extension for the application and modules.
-   - It is a shared dependency at the Application level.
+    *   It is a shared dependency at the Application level.
-   - To avoid injecting styled components into the modules, it can be considered a shared library, which could be, for example, a package in a monorepo.
+    *   To avoid injecting styled components into the modules, it can be considered a shared library, which could be, for example, a package in a monorepo.
 Similar to MUI, it is accepted that modules have common dependencies.

 In summary, the Design System is a shared library, and any customization is managed at the Application level, not at the level of individual Components.
 This approach ensures that the Design System remains consistent and that customizations are centralized and easy to manage.
 In this project, we have chosen MUI (Material-UI) as our external Design System.
 Customizations will be done using styled components.
 This approach ensures that the Design System remains consistent and that customizations are centralized and easy to manage.